snt-arg/visual_sgraphs/README.md

 #### 📸 Live Version <a id="live"></a>

-1. For the live version, you need to add the flag `offline:=false`, such as `roslaunch orb_slam3_ros unilu_mono.launch offline:=false`, which gets the **TF** values from RealSense instead of reading from `ORB-SLAM` while a `rosbag` file is being played (offline).
+1. For the live version, you need to add the flag `offline:=false`, such as `roslaunch orb_slam3_ros vsgraphs_mono.launch offline:=false`, which gets the **TF** values from RealSense instead of reading from `ORB-SLAM` while a `rosbag` file is being played (offline).
 If the flag is not set, whenever a marker is seen, the tracking will fail due to the mentioned conflict.
 2. The next step is to choose among different setups:

    - For RGB-D cameras as the live feed provider, you may also require [rgbd_launch](http://wiki.ros.org/rgbd_launch) to load the nodelets to convert raw depth/RGB/IR streams to depth images.
 Otherwise, you may face a "resource not found" error.
 You can find a sample launch file for RGB-D and Mono [here](/doc/realsense2_camera_rs_rgbd.launch).